New season 2020

 Ohsweken First Baptist church wants to create a space of Prayer and trust amongst the community.
 Our hope is that you will feel open to asking for prayer and trusting that we will pray for you as a community and Family.
 Please Contact Brian and Andrea Chiki through Email or Phone Ohswekenbaptist@gmail.com or (519) 445-0589

 The Golden spoons purpose is to serve the Seniors in the community through Fellowship and Food.
-The purpose is to create community and serve them and share in the wisdom that they give.
+The purpose is to create community and serve them and share in the wisdom. that they give.
+Due to the Current situation of Covid-19 The Golden spoon is currently canceled until further notice.

 New life Clothings purpose is to provide a space for Families and individuals in the Community to come and recieve Clothes and other items they may need.
-Up coming dates!!!!
-March 15th and April 25th – New life clothing will be open to serve you!
-Come on out and get some clothing!
-Call us or Read more about New Life Clothing Events[…]
+Due to the current situation in the world we have canceled New life Clothing.